Human Resources Excel Template

 Purpose

-Align the main items first to reduce missed handoffs.
+Align key fields first to reduce missed handoffs.

 Keep daily checks and notes in the same workbook for easier review.